 Seeing a problem with the modern meat industry, they took up the mantle to distribute quality service with the focus of becoming a healthy alternative to mass-produced meats.
 Operating for 23 years, their mission and goals have not changed.
 I respect companies that make goals and stick to them, especially when it is against a traditional model like factory farming.

-Local, sustainable, and unique—Fossil Farms drew me in with their product and cemented my interest in their company values.
+Local, sustainable, and unique—Fossil Farm drew me in with their product and cemented my interest in their company values.

 The Main Feature of Fossil Farms: Range of Products

 One thing I noticed right away with Fossil Farms is their huge selection of unique meats.
 When I see companies that produce interesting protein, they usually focus on one or two animals like elk and venison.
 Since Fossil Farms utilizes a ton of farmers rather than relying on only one or two producers, they can offer a huge selection of types of animals that deviate from traditional meats.

 Another quality that is exceptionally unique to Fossil Farms is its wide variety of products.
 As I mentioned in the opening of the article, they offer fresh meat, not just dried or cured meat options.
 And when I say fresh meat, I don’t only meat ground or burger style patties.
 Their selection is huge!

 Whether you need a steak for a special occasion, a whole bird to roast, or some fancy hotdogs, they have it all!
 Just to give you an idea of how many types of fresh meat they have, here is a quick, non-comprehensive list: tenderloins, cutlets, sausage, steak, hot dogs, ground, burger style, stew meat, tenderloins, ribs, salami, bacon, chops, whole birds, and more.